Skip to main content

 Research Statement

-Dr. Burton is a new Assistant Professor whose research focuses on how the immune system modulates peripheral sensory neurons to regulate pain and energy homeostasis.
+Dr. Burton is an Associate Professor whose research focuses on the interactions of the immune and nervous systems to regulate pain and energy homeostasis.
 The lab is interested in aging, nutrition, alcohol consumption, and immune activation.
 Dr. Burton received his BS and PhD in Animal Sciences with a focus on Immunophysiology and Behavior at the University of Illinois at Urbana-Champaign.
 He then moved to Dallas, TX to begin his postdoctoral fellowship work in the Department of Hypothalamic Research at UT Southwestern Medical Center.
 There Dr. Burton gained skills in molecular genetics, neuroendocrinology, and neuroanatomy; in studies that focused on how peripheral ganglia recognized dietary components.
 He then moved to the UT-Dallas campus to focus on how immune cells influence the transition to chronic pain, bioinformatics, and in-vivo 2-photon imaging.
 It was the fusion of these 2 experiences that formed the basis of a NIH-(K)Transition-to-Faculty Award.
-He believes in order to traverse the gap between basic research and clinical application to the patient, we must realize and appreciate pre-clinical research.
+He believes in order to traverse the gap between basic research and clinical application to the patient, we must realize and appreciate pre-clinical and translational research.
 He is excited at the notion to play a role in this process, and help humankind through his research in pain development, depression, and metabolic disorders that we deal with every day.

 Publications